 - How many teachers participate in the workshop?

 We recommend having between 8-20 participants, to be able to foster personal interactions and carry out small team projects.
 If you want to invite a lot more than 20 teachers and the budget is sufficient, please consider holding two workshops, and specify this in your application.
-The right amount of teachers depends on the type of activities you plan, and more teachers isn’t always better.
+The right amount of teachers depends on the type of activities you plan, and more teachers aren’t always better.
 We believe a small group can have a great experience and in turn also pass the acquired knowledge to other teachers, something that might be challenging to achieve with a large group of participants.

 - How can I apply?
 What is needed for the application?